 Have I convinced you that you need to make this recipe yet?
 Then, keep reading for all the delicious details!

-I love the combination of veggies used here.
+- Veggies - You'll use a combination of vegetables to create this recipe's flavorful filling.
 The onions, carrots, and celery create a great base, mushrooms add an excellent taste and texture, and peas are a staple in this classic recipe.
-In addition, the garlic and herbs (dried work best here) add even more flavor.
+Fresh garlic adds even more flavor.

 How to Make Vegetarian Shepherd's Pie

-Let's get started on this delicious veggie Cottage Pie.
+Let's get started on this delicious, easy pie!
 There are a few steps, but it's not hard to make.
+You'll find a detailed recipe card below, but here's an overview of the steps:

-Sprinkle the veggies with the flour, then stir well.
+- Make the sauce.
+Mix the garlic, thyme, and rosemary into the veggies and cook until the garlic is fragrant.
+Stir in the tomato paste, frozen peas, and the lentils, then cook until hot.
+Sprinkle on the flour, then stir well.
 Add the vegetable broth and soy sauce, and simmer this mixture until the sauce thickens, about five minutes or so.

-This Vegetarian Shepherd's Pie is made with mostly healthy ingredients, but with its saucy vegetable-lentil filling and creamy mashed potato topping, it's pretty filling.
+This Veggie Shepherd's Pie is made with mostly healthy ingredients, but with its saucy vegetable-lentil filling and creamy mashed potato topping, it's pretty filling.

 Vegetarian Shepherd's Pie